ista-vamos/sttt-experiments/wayland/README.md

 Our scripts automatically try to find out the size of the screen.
 However, if you use a multi-monitor setup, they can get confused.
-In that case,
+In that case,  after starting the docker image, modify the variables `WIDTH` and `HEIGHT` in the script `run.sh`.

-The size of the screen for which we pre-generated events may differ from the size of the screen you have.
+Also, the size of the screen for which we pre-generated events may differ from the size of the screen you have.
 If experiments behave weirdly, try recording your own events as described below and using those.

 ## Using your own events